Natanz County

 Natanz County (شهرستان نطنز) is in Isfahan province, Iran.
 Its capital is the city of Natanz.

 History

-After the 2011 National Census, the village of Tarq merged with five other villages to form the city of Tarqrud.
+The village of Tarq, after merging with five other villages, was converted to a city and renamed Tarqrud in 2011.

 Demographics

 Population

-At the time of the 2006 census, the county's population was 43,947 in 12,802 households.
+At the time of the 2006 National Census, the county's population was 43,947 in 12,802 households.
 The following census in 2011 counted 42,239 people in 13,873 households.
 The 2016 census measured the population of the county as 43,977 in 14,959 households.

 Administrative divisions

 Natanz County's population history and administrative structure over three consecutive censuses are shown in the following table.